White House reiterates teacher vaccinations ‘not a prerequisite’ to reopening schools

 “You know, it’s tough because I’ve not been in that situation.
 I can tell you I have a daughter who I adore who is actually doing just that right now as we speak,” Fauci said.
 “I understand the concern that people have.”

-On CNN’s “State of the Union,” Fauci said teachers should be prioritized among essential personnel for vaccination, but that he also anticipated the “very rapid” downward trend of community infections would help teachers and schools to make their decisions in the weeks ahead.
+On CNN’s “State of the Union,” Fauci said that teachers should be prioritized among essential personnel for vaccination, but that he also anticipated the “very rapid” downward trend of community infections would help teachers and schools to make their decisions in the weeks ahead.

 Fauci also signaled that it might be some time before the United States reaches pre-pandemic “normality,” suggesting that it was possible Americans would still be wearing masks in 2022 to protect against the spread of the coronavirus.